How to Fix "ERR_EMPTY_RESPONSE" Google Chrome Error in Windows 10

 Now select all files by pressing Ctrl + A, right-click selected files, and choose the "Delete" option from the contextual menu.
 Open Google Chrome and see if the "ERR_EMPTY_RESPONSE" error persists.

 Google's Public DNS, a free alternative Domain Name System (DNS) service offered to Internet users worldwide.
 The public DNS service and servers are maintained and owned by Google.
 It functions as a recursive name server providing domain name resolution for any host on the Internet.

 We recommend that you use Google DNS for a faster and secure connection.
 You must change the DNS manually, as outlined here.

 To change your DNS server to Google's DNS server, go to Network Connections settings.
 Right-click the Start menu and select "Network Connections", or go to Settings and click "Network & Internet".

 In the Network & Internet settings window, select your connection type (in our case, "Ethernet") on the left pane and then click "Change adapter options" on the right pane.

 Right-click on your connection and select "Properties" from the drop-down menu.

 Select "Internet Protocol Version 4 (TCP/IPv4)" and click "Properties".

-We hope that one of the above solutions fixed the "ERR_EMPTY_RESPONSE" issue and you are now able to use Google Chrome to visit websites without any problems.
-If you know of other solutions to this problem, not mentioned in our guide, please share them with us by leaving a comment in the section below.
+We hope that one of the above solutions fixed the "ERR_EMPTY_RESPONSE" error, and you are now able to use Google Chrome to visit websites without any problems.